esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

 ##### Shameless plug

-This course is provided to you for free by the Malcore team: LINK
+This course is provided to you for free by the Malcore team: https://m4lc.io/course/winpe/register

 Consider registering, and using Malcore, so we can continue to provide free content for the entire community.
-You can also join our Discord server here: LINK
+You can also join our Discord server here: https://m4lc.io/course/winpe/discord

 We offer free threat intel in our Discord via our custom designed Discord bot.
 Join the Discord to discuss this course in further detail or to ask questions.